OkazakiLab/af3_mmm/README.md

     part requires a GPU.

 <a name="max-msa-option"></a>
-The following flag allows to modify the maximum number of MSA sequences (i.e., MSA depth):
+The following flag allows users to modify the maximum number of MSA sequences (i.e., MSA depth):

 *   `--max_msa=<int>`: Maximum number of MSA sequences.
 Default is 16384. (e.g. --max_msa=64)